XSimGCL: Towards Extremely Simple Graph Contrastive Learning for Recommendation: Experiments

 \subsubsection{Noised-Based CL on Other Structures}

-We choose MF and the vanilla GCN as the backbones to be tested because these two simple backbones are widely used in practice.
-For MF that cannot adopt the cross-layer contrast, we add different uniform noises to the input embeddings for different augmentations.
-We tried many combinations of $\lambda$ and $\epsilon$ on these two structures and report the best results in Table \ref{Table:nbc} where NBC is short for noise-based CL.
-As can be been, NBC can likewise improve GCN.
-We guess this is because GCN also has an aggregation mechanism.
-However, NBC cannot consistently improve MF.
-On the dataset of Amazon-Kindle it works, whereas on the other two datasets, it lowers the performance.
-This inconsistent effect cannot be easily concluded, and we leave it to our future work.
+We selected three commonly used network structures as backbones: Linear MF, vanilla GCN \cite{kipf2016semi}, and two-tower DNN with two $\mathrm{tanh}$ layers and apply the noised-based CL to them.
+Since MF cannot adopt cross-layer contrast, we added different uniform noises to the input embeddings for different augmentations.
+We experimented with various combinations of $\lambda$ and $\epsilon$ on these two structures and report the best results in Table \ref{Table:nbc}, where NBC stands for noise-based CL.
+Our results demonstrate that NBC can improve the performance of GCN, likely because GCN also has an aggregation mechanism that benefits from contrastive learning.
+However, NBC cannot consistently improve MF and DNN.
+On the Amazon-Kindle dataset, obvious improvements are observed whereas on Yelp2018, NBC lowers performance.
+We will investigate the cause of these inconsistent results in our future work.